Surajkumar4-source/Deployment-Pipeline-Using-Jenkins_freestyle-job/README.md

 # Implementing Automated Docker Deployment Pipeline Using Jenkins.

-### *This guide will walk you through setting up a continuous deployment pipeline that integrates Jenkins, GitHub, and Docker (or Podman) for automated deployment of containerized applications.*
+### *This guide will walk you through automates CI/CD using Jenkins, GitHub, and Podman (or Docker) to streamline containerized application deployment.
+The pipeline pulls the latest code from GitHub, builds a Docker image, and deploys it automatically.
+It includes Jenkins job triggers, GitHub polling, and container management, ensuring seamless updates with minimal manual intervention. 🚀*

 <br>